tahsin-nishat/batt_rl/README.rst

 Project summary:
 ------------------
 The Internet of Things (IoT) has become one of the major future trends.
 Its proliferation has led to an explosive number of battery powered wireless devices.
-Battery life has always been one of the biggest limiting factors of those wireless devices.
+Battery life has always been one of the biggest limiting factors of those wireless devices which poses different challenges thourghout their operation.

 This project deals with battery health management under battery group replacement requirement.
 In practice, there are many applications where IoT wireless devices (sensors in particular) are installed at hard-to-reach areas or remote locations, where the planning and logistics of a maintennace trip can be very costly.
-To reduce the cost, battery group replacement is often required in these scenarios, e.g. replace all batteries in a sensor network on a maintenance trip, instead of repllacing just one or a few.
+To reduce the cost, battery group replacement is often required in these scenarios, i.e. replace all batteries in a sensor network on a maintenance trip, instead of replacing just one or a few.
 Unfortunately, existing methods for battery management exclusively aim to extend lifetime of individual batteries as much as possible, lacking a system level view.
-A consequence of applying such algorithms is that batteries in a sensor network tend to fail at veru different times, posing significant difficulty on planning and scheduling of group replacement activities.
+A consequence of applying such algorithms is that batteries in a sensor network tend to fail at very different times, posing significant difficulty on planning and scheduling of group replacement activities.

 The research objective of this project is to develop an active battery health management framework such that batteries in a sensor network